paulmillr/noble-ciphers/README.md

 [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV)
 nonce-misuse-resistant mode is also provided.
 It's recommended to use it, to prevent catastrophic consequences of nonce reuse.
+Our implementation of SIV has the same speed as GCM: there is no performance hit.

 Check out [AES internals and block modes](#aes-internals-and-block-modes).